codeignition/codeignition.github.io/_posts/2015-09-10-how-mongo-geo-near-saved-us.md

 ---
 layout: post
-title: "How Mongo Geo Near Saved Us"
+title: "How Mongo geoNear Saved The Day"
-description: "Experience with the redis-geo and mongo-geo"
+description: "Experience handling massive location requests on Redis Lua Geo and Mongo geoNear"
 author: mehak
 tags: ["mongodb","redis","geo-near","location"]
 ---
 {% include JB/setup %}
-This is a story of a experience with Redis-geo and Mongo-geo.

-There was a requirement to save location (latitude/longitude) for users and then query on that to get nearby users in a given radius.
-The frequency of updates was around 1500~2000 requests per second.
-To match with that Frequency we decided to use [Redis-geo](http://redis.io/commands#geo).
+The requirement was straightforward: Save users’ locations (latitudes & longitudes) & query against them to produce a list of nearby users within a set radius of any user.

-The query Frequency was also high along with the Updates.
-So we had set up cluster with 1 master to write and 2 slaves to read from.
-The Updates rate was meeting up with the incoming rate, and slaves were handling the reads.
+We chose [Redis](http://redis.io/commands#geo) with Lua Geo Scripting, and we set up 1 master to write & 2 slaves to read from.
+The updates were matching the incoming rate and the slaves were handling the reads, until the numbers climbed up to 80,000 requests per minute.

-Then We came to know about an [issue](https://groups.google.com/forum/#!topic/redis-db/w6zcOzVtPXg) in Redis-Geo, that there is a problem with the sync for geo data and the fix will be in Redis version [3.2](http://antirez.com/news/89).
+That’s when we came to know about an [issue](https://groups.google.com/forum/#!topic/redis-db/w6zcOzVtPXg) in Redis-Geo, in that it couldn’t scale to update & retrieve the records and transmit the data now required to handle the high number of requests.

-And the only temporary solution was to restart slaves, that was like force resync.
+The fix for this is expected in the next Redis update version [3.2](http://antirez.com/news/89) & the only temporary solution was to restart slaves, which as a force resync doesn’t really work when you have to restart slaves every minute.

-But the data updates were so frequent that we had to restart salves every minute.
-This was a stop gap solution till we figure out something concrete.

-We decided to use [MongoDb-Geo-Near](http://docs.mongodb.org/manual/reference/command/geoNear/).
-So we moved to mongo, Setup 1 master 2 slaves environment To Handle the load and come near the redis performance we made certain enhancements
+This stop gap solution wasn’t going to work, so we decided to use [MongoDb-geoNear](http://docs.mongodb.org/manual/reference/command/geoNear/).
+We set up the same 1 master & 2 slaves environment and to handle the request load efficiently we made a few enhancements.

-One was Introducting [Rabbitmq](http://www.rabbitmq.com), thus queueing up all the update requests, so not overloading Mongo and there is no chance of losing any requests.
+One was introducing [Rabbitmq](http://www.rabbitmq.com), thus queuing up all the update requests so as to not overload Mongo & leaving no chance of losing any requests.

-Another Was moving mongo to a ram disk.
-Since our Data size was not large, this step was a major booster in performance.
+Another was moving Mongo to a RAM disk.
+Since the data size itself was not large, this step gave a huge boost in load performance, and the last one was making the correct set of indexes.

-Finally Making the correct set of indexes and we are keeping up with the load now.The sync happens on time  and No more restarts.
+The solution worked.
+We have been keeping up with the load consistently as the number of requests has only grown.
+The sync happens on time, and there are no more slave restarts.